-You have to obtain a proper Thai visa (if they do not already have one) and apply for a Certificate of Entry (COE) at the Royal Thai Embassy/Royal Thai Consulate-General in your country or in which you are living or stranded prior to traveling to Thailand as well as to comply with certain requirements.
+You have to obtain a proper Thai visa (if you do not already have one) and apply for a Thailand Pass.

 3. I already have a visa or re-entry permit.
-Do I still need to get the Certificate of Entry?
+Do I still need to get the Thailand Pass?

-Yes, the Certificate of Entry (COE) is required.
-Everyone, both Thai and non-Thai wishing to enter Thailand must obtain the Certificate of Entry from the Thai Embassy/Consulate-General prior to entering the country.
+Yes, Thailand Pass is required.
+Everyone, both Thai and non-Thai wishing to enter Thailand must obtain Thailand Pass prior to entering the country.

-Keep in mind that a COE and a visa alone do not grant permission to enter Thailand.
+Keep in mind that Thailand Pass and a visa alone do not grant permission to enter Thailand.
 You need to prepare more documents that need to be presented at the port of embarkation and upon entry into Thailand as well.

-4. What are required documents for the COE application?
+4. What are required documents for Thailand Pass application?